mtvector/GhostOfMT/Tracking/ImageJScripts/README.md

 sudo pip install -I numexpr==2.4.6

+You'll also need to install Graphviz.
+You can find it here: http://www.graphviz.org/Download_macos.php .
+Select the snowleopard version graphviz-2.38.0.pkg .
+You'll want to install this last for some reason.
+No clue why.

 (You should have python 2.7 automatically installed, but you can make sure you have python installed by typing "whereis python" in the command line, and it should give you a path) If you don't have python installed, install python first.
 If any packages are found to be missing when you run the script, just try 'sudo pip install [NAME OF PACKAGE]' or 'brew install [NAME OF PACKAGE]'

 Once you have done this, you can run ManTrack.py through the script editor and select GenerateResults.
 It will ask you first to select your continue file.
 If you want to include multiple FOVs from the same experiment, you can then select as many continuefiles as you want, if you have tracked cells in many FOVs and you want to aggregate them all into a single figure.
 Then you will personally locate the file GraphReferenceColorReporter.py and then it will give you a line to copy and paste into the terminal.

 **I apologize for the lack of user friendliness of running the results script.** It is impossible to run real python scripts from a FIJI jython script, so you get this duct-taped code mess.
-My B.
+My B. Also, I now know using sudo pip is not proper.
+But if you want to set up a local virtual environment to install all your packages to, have fun!

 The output files should go to the same directory as your first continuefile was in.
 These include a pdf of the graphs of the graphs https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) as well as .dot and .gml files so you can take your analysis to an external platform, like Cytoscape.